 FDAs are dynamic student leaders who are hired to provide outstanding customer service to students, parents, visitors, staff and faculty.

-FDA Team Leaders and the FDA Trainers are dynamic student leaders who are hired to provide support, mentorship and guidance for Front Desk Assistants (FDAs).
+Desk Services Team Leaders and Desk Services Trainers are dynamic student leaders who are hired to provide support, mentorship and guidance for Front Desk Assistants (FDAs).

 EIRs are experienced, knowledgeable, and driven entrepreneurs who live in residence in order to enhance the entrepreneurship ecosystem in all Waterloo Residences.